bmatsuo/bmatsuo.github.io/_drafts/http-timeouts-in-go.markdown

 ###One timeout to rule them all

-Prior to Go 1.3, you couldn't find timeouts mentioned in the documentation for `*http.Client`.
+Prior to Go 1.3, you couldn't find timeouts mentioned in the documentation for [http.Client](http://godoc.org/net/http#Client).
 In 1.3, a timeout was added to the type, but it is a single `Timeout`, representing both "open" and "read" time.
 This is probably good enough in most situations.
 And it's nice and simple compared to two timeout approaches.
 It's a classic thought in my mind, "I don't want this to take longer than 2 seconds.
 Now how long should I let it connect?".
 In the past I've made arbitrary decisions how to split that 2 seconds between "open" and "read".
 Go just lumps them together the same way my brain does.

 OK.
 So I just convinced you to not give a shit about distinguishing between the two types of HTTP timeout, right?
 I hope not (though I wouldn't blame